martinkearn/Content/Blogs/Configuring Kerberos for SharePoint 2007 - Excel Services and SQL Analysis Services.md

 *   Go to the Security tab
 *   Give the relevant users access.
 If you want everyone to have access, add 'authenticated users'

-This will means that user have access to actually read the data from eth AS cube
+This means that user have access to actually read the data from the AS cube

 **Step 3: Configure Excel Services for Delegation**